robrix/starlight/notes/✅ Todo.md

   - ✅ ships are visible on system radar at their unscaled size
   - ✅ the mouse cursor should not be visible unless we can actually click on things
   - switching to another app and back on macOS improves framerate?
+  - the starfield is really slow to draw

 - ⤴️ Extract
   - ✅ fused-effects-profile